Pretty Lights

 Derek Vincent Smith (born November 25, 1981), known by his stage name Pretty Lights, is an American electronic music producer.
-Pretty Lights was originally a music project consisting of Smith and Michal Menert, who left after the release of their first album.
+Pretty Lights was originally a music project consisting of Smith and Michal Menert, who left after the release of their first album and returned in 2023.
 Rick Rubin once described Pretty Lights as "the face and voice of the new American electronic music scene".

 Early life

 Smith started skateboarding with Michal Menert in the 8th grade.
 The pair, together with a drummer Menert knew, began making music after Smith brought a bass guitar to a skating session.
 Paul Brandt (Paul Basic) eventually replaced their original drummer.
 Calling themselves "The Freeze", the band consisted of Derek Vincent Smith on the bass guitar, Michal Menert on the guitar and keyboard, and Paul Brandt on the drums.
 The group was influenced by artists like the Beastie Boys, Tha Alkaholiks, A Tribe Called Quest, Wu-Tang Clan, The Roots, and The Casualties as well as by old school hip hop, funk, punk rock, and the skater culture.
 The band placed second in a community battle of bands in their sophomore year.
 After graduating from Rocky Mountain High School, Smith attended University of Colorado at Boulder, but dropped out during his freshman year to focus on his music instead.